paulo9mv/cancel-any-previous-run/README.md

 This repository has been forked from https://github.com/PierreRAFFA/cancel-previous-runs-action ⚠️

-# Cancel Previous Runs Action
+# Cancel Any Previous Run

 This GitHub action is responsible to cancel any previous runs for the current workflow or from a given list.
 It supports 3 events: